 Working on public holidays

-Employees get paid at least their base pay rate for all hours worked on a public holiday.
+Employees get paid at least their base pay rate for all hours worked on public holidays.

 - extra pay (eg. public holiday rates)